hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

 * Request completely sent off
 ```

-Okay, so the problem is that the `nginx` container can't reach `statichtml{1,2}` containers.
+Okay, so the problem is that the `nginx` container can't reach the `statichtml{1,2}` containers.
 Duh.
-Let's see how they are configured in the web server.
+Let's see how they're configured in the web server.

 ```bash
 admin@i-03fc55a1924a48445:~$ docker exec -ti nginx cat /etc/nginx/conf.d/default.conf